What is coconut aminos? We answer this questions as well as listing some of our favourite coconut aminos recipes and how to use this sauce in cooking.

 How do I use coconut aminos?

 Coconut aminos can be used exactly as you would use soy sauce or tamari.
-For that umami flavor (aka awesome savouriness), add it to the salad dressings, marinades, stir-fries, soups and stews or as a dipping sauce – the possibilities are endless.
+For that umami flavour (aka awesome savouriness), add it to the salad dressings, marinades, stir-fries, soups and stews or as a dipping sauce – the possibilities are endless.
 To get you started we’ve compiled some recipes for you.

 Best coconut aminos recipes